computationalcore/libot-adventure/README.md

 Download and install it before proceed.
 Any license is ok.

-It is also necessary to download/update to a git version with LSF (Large File Storage) support.
+It is also necessary to download/update to a git version with LFS (Large File Storage) support.
 Check here for more information about this: [https://git-lfs.github.com/](https://git-lfs.github.com/)

 ### Installing